 Enterprise information management (EIM) refers to organizations’ strategies and technologies to manage and leverage their information assets.
 EIM helps companies:

 Despite EIM’s advantages, only 48% of businesses have a clear EIM strategy.
 One reason could be business leaders and analysts lacking familiarity with EIM.
-Therefore, we will provide 6 enterprise information management examples to help organizations develop better EIM strategies.
+Exploring top enterprise information management examples helps tackle this issue.

 1. Data governance